(Florida Fortuna Variety)

 Fruit & Plant Characteristics

-The Florida Fortuna variety produces a high percentage of large, attractive, and uniformly shaped fruit early in the season.
+Florida Fortuna produces a high percentage of large, attractive, and uniformly shaped fruit early in the season.
 It holds its fruit size and shape throughout its production cycle.

-The Florida Fortuna variety has an open plant architecture.
-The cultivar bears fruit on long pedicels, facilitating both pollination and fruit harvest.
+Florida Fortuna has an open plant architecture.
+The variety bears fruit on long pedicels, facilitating both pollination and fruit harvest.

 Nursery & Field Production